fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 Now for the player.
 As always, let's start by creating a new rigid body, adding a 2D collider to it, and setting its shape to capsule with the following parameters - `Begin = 0.0, 0.0` and `End = 0.0, 0.3`.
 Add a 2D sprite (rectangle) to the rigid body and set its texture to a texture from
 `data/characters/adventurer/Individual Sprites`.
 We also need a camera, otherwise, we won't see anything.
 Add it as a child to a player's rigid body.
-By default our camera will have no background, there'll be a black "void", this is not great and let's fix that.
+By default, our camera will have no background, there'll be a black "void", this is not great and let's fix that.
 Select the camera and set the `Skybox` property to `Some`.
 Now go to asset browser and find `data/background/BG.png`, drag'n'drop it to the `Front` field of the
 `Skybox` property.
 Don't forget to adjust the far plane distance to something like `20.0`, otherwise, you'll see just a portion of the background image.
 If everything is done correctly, you should get something like this: